List of places of worship in Horsham District: Religious affiliation

-According to the United Kingdom Census 2001, 122,088 people lived in Horsham district.
-Of these, 76.34% identified themselves as Christian, 0.37% were Muslim, 0.22% were Buddhist, 0.19% were Hindu, 0.18% were Jewish, 0.08% were Sikh, 0.36% followed another religion, 15.44% claimed no religious affiliation and 6.82% did not state their religion.
-The proportion of Christians was much higher than the 71.74% in England as a whole, and other religions not listed in the Census were also followed by more people than the national average (0.29%).
-The proportion of people with no religious affiliation was also higher than the national figure of 14.59%.
-The proportion of Buddhists was slightly lower than the 0.28% national figure; and adherents of Islam, Hinduism, Judaism and Sikhism were much less prevalent in the district than in England overall.
-In 2001, 3.1% of people in England were Muslim, 1.11% were Hindu, 0.67% were Sikh and 0.52% were Jewish.
+According to the 2021 United Kingdom census, 146,778 lived in Horsham district.
+Of these, 49.28% identified themselves as Christian, 0.87% were Muslim, 0.55% were Hindu, 0.4% were Buddhist, 0.19% were Jewish, 0.07% were Sikh, 0.45% followed another religion, 42.08% claimed no religious affiliation and 6.12% did not state their religion.
+The proportions of Christians and people who followed no religion were higher than the figures in England as a whole (46.32% and 36.67% respectively).
+Islam, Judaism, Hinduism, Buddhism and Sikhism had a lower following in the district than in the country overall: in 2021, 6.73% of people in England were Muslim, 1.81% were Hindu, 0.92% were Sikh, 0.48% were Jewish and 0.46% were Buddhist.

 Administration

 All Anglican churches in Horsham district are part of the Diocese of Chichester, whose cathedral is at Chichester, and the Archdeaconry of Horsham—one of three subdivisions which make up the next highest level of administration.
 In turn, this archdeaconry is divided into eight deaneries.
 The churches at Billingshurst, Broadbridge Heath, Colgate, Coolhurst, Itchingfield, Lower Beeding, Mannings Heath, Nuthurst, Partridge Green, Roffey, Rudgwick, Rusper, Shipley, Slinfold, Southwater, Tisman's Common, Warnham and West Grinstead, and the four in Horsham town, are in the Rural Deanery of Horsham.
 Those at Amberley, Ashington, Ashurst, Botolphs, Bramber, Buncton, Greatham, Parham, Pulborough, Steyning, Storrington, Sullington, Thakeham, Upper Beeding, Washington, West Chiltington and Wiggonholt are part of the Rural Deanery of Storrington.
 Cowfold, Edburton, Henfield and Shermanbury's churches are within the Rural Deanery of Hurst.
 Two churches in the southwest of the district—at Coldwaltham and Hardham—are in the Rural Deanery of Petworth.

-The Roman Catholic Diocese of Arundel and Brighton, whose cathedral is at Arundel, administers the district's eight Roman Catholic churches.
-Those at Billingshurst, Pulborough and Storrington are in Cathedral Deanery; Steyning and Upper Beeding's churches are part of Worthing Deanery; and the churches at Henfield, Horsham and West Grinstead are in the Crawley Deanery.
+The Roman Catholic Diocese of Arundel and Brighton, whose cathedral is at Arundel, administers the district's seven Roman Catholic churches.
+The church at Storrington is in Cathedral Deanery.
+Henfield, Horsham and the churches at Billingshurst and West Grinstead, which are part of a joint parish, are part of Crawley Deanery.
+The churches at Steyning and Upper Beeding, which form part of a three-church parish together with St Peter's Church, Shoreham-by-Sea in Adur district, are in Worthing Deanery.

 Three Baptist churches in the district are part of the South Eastern Baptist Association, which administers about 150 churches of that denomination across southeast England.
 Brighton Road and Trafalgar Road Baptist Churches in Horsham town are in the Association's Gatwick Network.
 Upper Beeding Baptist Church is in the Mid Sussex Network.
 Brighton Road Baptist Church in Horsham set up a daughter church in the Littlehaven area of town in 1993.
 The Life Community Baptist Church now meets at a school, and is also part of the South Eastern Baptist Association's Gatwick Network.